Fees and charges you pay when buying a home

 The extent of your belongings will determine how big a removal van you’ll require.
 If you can hire a van or do it yourself it will almost certainly be cheaper.
 But if you own a lot of belongings, you might want to enlist the services of a removal company.
 The cost will depend on how much you have to move and how far.

 A ‘search’ is when your conveyancer requests information from the local authority to confirm details about any planned developments, disputes or roadworks that may affect the property.

 Stamp duty may be charged for any property bought in the UK however the amount will vary depending on the purchase price.
 Here you can see what the threshold is before stamp duty starts to apply.

 - £300,000 for first-time buyers.

 If you buy a property for less than the threshold, there’s no stamp duty to pay.
 Find out more about stamp duty here.

 Your lender has to make sure that the property is worth the value it’s stated to be.
 This is done through a valuation.
 Costs vary depending on who carries out the valuation.
 Some lenders also offer free valuations.

 While the internet is a great source for research, it’s well worth taking mortgage advice before you embark on buying a property.
-Our mortgage advisers are qualified and experienced in searching the whole of the market to find the mortgage deal to suit your needs.
+Expert mortgage advisers at Mortgage Advice Bureau are qualified and experienced in looking at thousands of mortgage from over 90 different lenders to find the deal to suit your needs.